The 7 Worst Calorie Offenders at Your Christmas Table

 One regular-sized cookie contains about 100 calories.
 Mindlessly munch on these babies and you’re talking about hundreds (if not thousands) of extra calories.

-Instead try: Any of these 10 healthy cookie recipes (and be mindful of how many you eat)
+Instead try: Any of these healthy holiday cookies (and be mindful of how many you eat)

 Toby Amidor, MS, RD, CDN, is a registered dietitian and consultant who specializes in food safety and culinary nutrition.
 She is the author of The Greek Yogurt Kitchen: More Than 130 Delicious, Healthy Recipes for Every Meal of the Day .